mksunny1/deleight/readme.md

 This is now a group of 10 independent libraies that simplify web frontend development in vanilla HTML, CSS and JavasSript.
 Deleight aims to make frontend development more enjoyable for everyone.

 Apart from this brief guide and the [documentation](https://mksunny1.github.io/deleight-api-docs/main), there are also some examples which can be used to understand how the parts fit together and to develop a feel for using deleight.
 To play with the exmples, you can run the included server with `npm start` and visit http://localhost:8000/docs/examples/index.html.
 The demos are also hosted online [here](https://mksunny1.github.io/deleight/docs/examples).
+We also have an entry in the [Krausest JS Frameworks Benchmarks](https://github.com/krausest/js-framework-benchmark).

 What follows is a brief description of the currently included libraries and how to include them in your projects.
-A list of removed libraries is also given for those who like them.
+A list of removed libraries is also given for those who may like them.
+If you find yourself stuck or you have any questions about using deleight, please ask in the [discussions](https://mksunny1.github.io/deleight/discussions) area.
+It helps, to be able to access as much information as possible in one place.
+For other front-end related matters there are many excellent resources to pick from. notably [MDN](https://developer.mozilla.org/en-US/), [W3 schools](https://www.w3schools.com) and [Stackoverflow](https://stackoverflow.com).

 ## Removed libraries